 The panel went on to talk about how important it is to influence and take ownership of your own career progression.

 An open working environment is crucial in helping young women focus on progressing their career in the tech industry.
-Rachel and Clare both agreed that too often women say “luck” is how they got to where they are – not that they were the right person for the job.
-Harry emphasised that it’s our responsibility to let the people who influence our progression know where we’re trying to get to.
+Rachel and Clare both agreed that too often women say “luck” is how they got to where they are, not that they were the right person for the job.
+It’s our responsibility to let the people who influence our progression know where we’re trying to get to.

 You have to trust that they want you to succeed and reach those goals, and will guide you on that path.
 Women need visible leaders they can relate to, who can inspire them to set their ambitious targets for themselves.